joneswack/dp-rfs/README.md

 This repository contains PyTorch implementations of various random feature maps for polynomial and general dot product kernels.
 In particular, we provide implementations for complex-valued features that improve the kernel approximation significantly.
 Furthermore, it allows to reproduce the Gaussian Process experiments from the associated paper: ...

-The basic building block of random features for dot product kernels are polynomial sketches that approximate the polynomial kernel of degree $p$.
-Such random projections can be seen as an extension of the Johnson-Lindenstrauss Lemma to degree-$p$ tensored versions of the input feature space and are therefore quite general.
-If $p=1$, these sketches reduce to linear random projections.
+The basic building block of random features for dot product kernels are polynomial sketches that approximate the polynomial kernel of degree *p*.
+Such random projections can be seen as an extension of the Johnson-Lindenstrauss Lemma to degree-*p* tensored versions of the input feature space and are therefore quite general.
+If *p=1*, these sketches reduce to linear random projections.
 Furthermore, they can be used to approximate the Gaussian kernel via a truncated Taylor series expansion.

 ## Requirements